The climate in UruguayAverage daytime and nighttime temperatures

 Climate zone: sub-tropics of the southern hemisphere

 Several months of the year it is warm to hot at temperatures continuously above 25 degrees centigrade, sometimes up to 31 degrees.
+Due to the warmer temperatures the best time for traveling is in January.
+Nearly unattractive for tourists are the cold months from May to September.

 › Duration of daylight and sunshine in Uruguay